 Inheritance

 In the context of inheritance proceedings, we typically find close persons in the various inheritance groups provided for by law.
 In addition to descendants, spouses and other close relatives, we may encounter the concept of a cohabitant.
-This person inherits equally with the deceased’s parents and the surviving spouse in the second inheritance class.
+This person inherits equally with the parents of the deceased and the surviving spouse in the second succession class.

 Caring for loved ones

-This concept takes on additional meaning if you are taking care of someone and need to get time off work from your employer, for example, or are considering a state contribution.
+This concept takes on additional meaning if you are caring for someone and need to get time off work from your employer, for example, or are considering a state contribution.

-If you are unable to perform basic life activities independently because of ill health, the care provided by others can be associated with a care allowance.
+If you are unable to carry out the basic needs of life independently because of ill health, you may need care from others, which may be linked to the care allowance.
 However, this belongs to the person being cared for.
-The allowance provided, on the other hand, pays for the assistance provided by a person close to the disabled person, or by an assistance service or a special facility.
+The allowance, on the other hand, pays for the assistance provided by a person close to the disabled person, or by an assistance service or a special facility.

 Pre-emption right

-A close person can also have preferential treatment over co-owners in certain property situations, such as in the case of joint ownership resulting from inheritance.
-If a co-ownership share is transferred within six months of its acquisition, other co-owners have a preemption right.
-However, this right can be waived by a close person, such as a spouse, sibling, or direct relative, who can be given priority over the co-owner.
+A person close to you may also be favoured over the co-owners of a certain thing if the co-ownership is created, for example, by inheritance (i.e. by some fact where the co-owners cannot influence their mutual rights in advance).
+If a co-ownership share is transferred within six months of its acquisition, the other co-owners have a pre-emptive right.
+However, this can be broken by a close person, in this case a spouse, sibling or relative in the direct line, who can be preferred to the co-owner.

 In addition to the aforementioned care of loved ones and the possible use of leave or allowances, the close person, namely the spouse, is also important in the context of employment.
 It is true that the employment relationship cannot be between spouses.
 However, the Labour Code does not prohibit the employment of spouses in the same workplace by a third person, even in the capacity of a superior and a subordinate.
-However, stricter rules are imposed by the law on state service for state officials, which also apply to other close individuals besides spouses.
+However, other more restrictive and stricter rules are laid down in the Civil Service Act for civil servants, which already apply to persons close to the employee other than the spouse.